-When my new boyfriend told me “I love being in LOVE.
+Many years ago, my (then) new boyfriend told me “I love being in LOVE.
 I just, love LOVE.”

 My naïve self thought “Aw, isn’t that romantic?
-He’s tall, handsome and he loves romance.”
+He’s tall, handsome and he loves romance and is looking for love.”

 At that point in my life, I was in my early 30s and had just gotten a divorce.
 Having been married at 18, this was my first “adult” boyfriend.

-Like many things in my life, I came to a crossroads that led me to researching the actual Science of Love.
-Why it works this way, I have no clue, and it’s really sort of a bummer that it does.
+Like many things in my life, I came to a crossroads that led me to research the actual Science of Love.
+I’m sure there is a reason that it works that way, but it can be a real bummer.
+It can make you feel like your heart is breaking.
+Maybe it’s so we get to know one another in a positive light.
 However, when you understand it, it can make for a long and lasting lifetime love.

 Stage 1: Puppy Love or Euphoric Love: